Epiphone PR-150 Acoustic Guitar Vintage Sunburst – The Ultimate Review

-The name ‘Epiphone’ rings quite a few bells for anyone with even a small interest in musicianship.
+The name ‘Epiphone’ rings quite a few bells for anyone with even a slight interest in musicianship.
 And it should.
-Established in 1873, Epiphone is one of oldest and the most revered brand of instrument-makers, and even after being acquired by its main rival Gibson, it has maintained the trend of delivering top-notch instruments for both the beginner and the professional.
+Established in 1873, Epiphone is one of the oldest and most respected instrument-makers brands.
+Even after being acquired by its main rival Gibson, it has maintained the trend of delivering top-notch instruments for both the beginner and the professional.
 Epiphone guitars have been used regularly by legends like Bob Dylan, John Lennon, and Kurt Cobain.
 No wonder every guitar player wishes to own an Epiphone-branded guitar.

-Although Epiphone is better known for their premium products like their Ltd. Edition Elitist guitars and Les Paul electric guitars, they have gone a little out-of-the-box with their PR-150 and delivered a guitar which is low in price but in high in sound and quality.
+Although Epiphone is better known for its premium products like its Ltd. Edition Elitist guitars and Les Paul electric guitars, they have gone a little out-of-the-box with their PR-150 and delivered a low-quality guitar in price but high in sound and quality.

 The Epiphone PR-150 is a spruce-top guitar with a Mahogany body and neck and is made to feel sturdy and durable.
-The fingerboard is Rosewood, and it goes along beautifully with the Mahagony neck.
+The fingerboard is Rosewood, which goes along beautifully with the Mahagony neck.
 Made with good quality wood and a synthetic bone bridge saddle, it produces rich sounds without burning a hole in your pocket.
-You can pick this guitar up for around $150 from Amazon and other online retailers; and if you wait for some Black Friday sort of opportunity, you may even end up getting this guitar for less than a 100 dollars.
-Just to be clear, this is an amazing deal for sure.
+You can pick this guitar up for around $150 from Amazon and other online retailers, and if you wait for some Black Friday sort of opportunity, you may even get this guitar for less than 100 dollars.
+To be clear, this is a fantastic deal for sure.

-Decoding the Epiphone PR-150 Acoustic Guitar Vintage Sunburst: The Ultimate Epiphone PR-150 Review
+Decoding the Epiphone PR-150 Acoustic Guitar Vintage Sunburst: The Ultimate Review

 An acoustic guitar is almost always the first starter guitar of any player.
-And coming from a brand like Epiphone, the PR-150 seems like a very enticing package.
-I’ll be looking for the three top aspects of any guitar – looks, build and sound.
-The specifications of the guitar are excellent, and a detailed look at the guitar proves that the PR-150 is a great choice for any beginner, or for that matter, a professional player just looking for a spare guitar for his RV.
+And coming from a brand like Epiphone, the PR-150 seems very enticing.
+I’ll look for the three top aspects of any guitar – looks, build, and sound.
+The guitar’s specifications are excellent, and a detailed look at the guitar proves that the PR-150 is a great choice for any beginner, or for that matter, a professional player just looking for a spare guitar for his RV.

 Epiphone PR-150 Review: How It Looks

 I have always been a big fan of guitars featuring a vibrant sunburst color.
-And as the name suggests, the PR-150 comes in vintage sunburst finish and natural light brown finish.
-I personally prefer the dark black and the bold gold combination the sunburst finish provides.
-The guitar looks classic and feels great.
-The vintage-style soundhole is supported by a tortoiseshell-style black pickguard, made cooler by that 60’s-era “E” logo embedded on the pickguard in a white color.
+And as the name suggests, the PR-150 comes in a vintage sunburst and natural light brown finish.
+I prefer the dark black and the bold gold combination the sunburst finish provides.
+The guitar looks classic and feels excellent.
+The vintage-style soundhole is supported by a tortoiseshell-style black pickguard, made more remarkable by that 60’s-era “E” logo embedded on the pickguard in white color.

-The headstock is in plain black polish with the Epiphone branding in gold etched on it.
+The headstock is in plain black polish with the Epiphone branding in gold.
 The back of the guitar is like any other acoustic guitar – a simple dark brown.
 The fingerboard has twenty frets with dot inlays marking the fret numbers at regular intervals.
-A pretty useful feature for any beginner.
+A pretty helpful feature for any beginner.
 The body features no cutaway, making the last few frets a bit inaccessible, though this won’t be a problem after you get used to the guitar and start practicing.

-The tuners are all die-cast nickel and quite standard, as is expected from a guitar this cheap.
+The tuners are all die-cast nickel and relatively standard, as is expected from a guitar this cheap.
 The all-nickel hardware will last long, but the tuners may have to be replaced.

-This is perhaps the only significant problem with this guitar.
-It requires frequent tuning because the factory tuners tend to slip, though it is a problem with any starter guitar and won’t take a lot of time to fix.
+This is the only significant problem with this guitar.
+It requires frequent tuning because the factory tuners tend to slip, though it is a problem with any starter guitar and won’t take much time to fix.

 Overall.
-The Epiphone PR-150 is an excellent guitar regarding quality.
-The vintage sunburst color, the spruce-top Epiphone-branded in the black finish, the black pickguard and the rich brown Rosewood fingerboard are definitely featured not easily available in this sub-$200 range of guitars.
+The Epiphone PR-150 is an excellent guitar of quality.
+The vintage sunburst color, the spruce-top Epiphone-branded in the black finish, the black pickguard, and the rich brown Rosewood fingerboard are not readily available in this sub-$200 range of guitars.

 This is the main advantage of owning the Epiphone PR-150.
 It is made of excellent high-quality wood and is made to last long.
-The body of this Epiphone is made from Mahogany, which is a premium-quality wood, promising to deliver a rich tonal range.
-The finishing of the guitar is excellent, with no sharp edges, glue stains or splinters to be found.
+The body of this Epiphone is made from Mahogany, a premium-quality wood, promising to deliver a rich tonal range.
+The finishing of the guitar is excellent, with no sharp edges, glue stains, or splinters to be found.

-The slim-taper profile of the Mahagony neck is very comfortable to play, which is good for sliding, bending and other such guitar techniques.
+The slim-taper profile of the Mahagony neck is very comfortable to play and is suitable for sliding, bending, and other such guitar techniques.
 The select spruce top with a Rosewood fingerboard and Mahogany neck is a durable combination, and you will know the solid quality of the guitar when you hold it in your own hands.

 All in all, I found the PR-150 to be well-made.
-The build quality is excellent and matches the quality of other very expensive series of Epiphone and Gibson guitars.
-At this price range, you won’t find another guitar that carries the branding of a company like Epiphone with top quality craftsmanship.
-It is reliable and sturdy and will be one of my top recommendations for someone looking for a cheap guitar that he or she is planning to use for quite a few years.
+The build quality matches the other costly series of Epiphone and Gibson guitars.
+At this price range, you won’t find another guitar that carries the branding of a company like Epiphone with top-quality craftsmanship.
+It is reliable and sturdy and will be one of my top recommendations for someone looking for a cheap guitar that they have been planning to use for quite a few years.

 The Epiphone, as I said earlier, is made from a very excellent Mahogany and Rosewood combination.
 And this shows up clearly when you start to play the guitar.
-The sound quality if the Epiphone PR-150 is the best in its class, without a doubt.
-It easily beats brands like Rogue and Takamine, and also gives fierce competition to the most famous brands like Yamaha and Fender.
+The sound quality of the Epiphone PR-150 is the best in its class, without a doubt.
+It beats Rogue and Takamine and fierce competition to famous brands like Yamaha and Fender.

-I still found some problems of buzzing in the lower two strings, but that may be because of my neck adjustments.
-It’ll be a rare case to find this issue of buzzing, and even if you encounter this problem, a little tuning and adjustment of action will solve it completely.
+I still found some problems with buzzing in the lower two strings, but that may be because of my neck adjustments.
+It’ll be a rare case to find this buzzing issue, and even if you encounter it, a little tuning and action adjustment will solve it completely.

 What struck me at first was how clear the sound was.
-Even when guitars sound great, it is not always that you get to hear the distinct sound of each string getting added up together.
+Even when guitars sound fantastic, it is only sometimes that you get to hear the distinct sound of each string getting added up together.
 With the Epiphone PR-150, I could hear the different tones of the strings clearly while strumming.
-This makes the guitar sound crisper and full.
+This makes the guitar sound crisper and fuller.

 My Personal Opinion About Epiphone PR-150 Acoustic Guitar Vintage Sunburst

-It is not always that a guitar of the price range of $100-$200 handles and sounds as well as the Epiphone PR-150.
-Considering all the aspects of looks, build and sound, the guitar is a great value for money.
-I think this is my highest recommendation to beginners looking for a cheap guitar that can handle rough use and advanced needs of players.
-It is perfect for beach parties, practice sessions at your house or for passing it around among your student guitar players.
+It is only sometimes that a guitar in the price range of $100-$200 handles and sounds, as well as the Epiphone PR-150.
+Considering all the aspects of looks, build and sound, the guitar is an excellent value for money.
+This is my highest recommendation to beginners looking for a cheap guitar that can handle rough use and the advanced needs of players.
+It is perfect for beach parties, practice sessions at your house, or passing it around among your student guitar players.

-I have owned an Epiphone guitar before, and is one of the few brands I trust to give me a reliable guitar with good sound, at this price.
-I also know of experienced players who use this guitar and often recommend it to their students.
-You can save money with this guitar and get sound while will last you for years to come.
-The limited lifetime warranty and Gibson’s customer service are also a few perks you get with this guitar.
-In a nutshell, it is a perfect guitar for all intents and purposes and you will never regret buying this one.
+I have owned an Epiphone guitar before, and it is one of the few brands I trust to give me a reliable guitar with good sound at this price.
+I also know experienced players who use this guitar and often recommend it to their students.
+You can save money with this guitar and get a sound that will last you for years.
+The limited lifetime warranty and Gibson’s customer service are a few perks of this guitar.
+It is a perfect guitar for all intents and purposes, and you will never regret buying this one.

-You may go through the following summary of this guitar’s features to get a gist of this final review and decide if the guitar is for you or not.
+You may review the following summary of this guitar’s features to get a gist of this final review and decide whether the guitar is for you.

 Why You Need To Buy The Epiphone Pr-150 And What I Dislike From It